villadora/node-couchdb/README.md

 ## Features

 * Extendable via bind, to build your own apis
-* Support view, list and shows
+* Support view, lists and shows
 * Chain for query paramters, easy and clean
 * All the concepts (View, Document, etc.) are seperated, which make this lib support urls that get rewritted
 * Treat DesignDoc the same as Document, you can do operations on DesignDoc
+* Support Https

 ## Installation